shidel/FDI/README.md

                     the new freedos installation directory %FTARGET% (probably "C:\FDOS") set errorlevel to 0 fur sucess, 1 for failure on leaving this batch.

+        FDILANG.BAT Uses current %LANG% setting and %1, %2, %3... and %FADV%
+                    to locate the current text translation file and point
+                    %FLANG% to it.

 ### FDI Roadmap